nanda-mik/aws-s3_upload/README.md

 # python-aws-s3
-Demo for uploading jpg to AWS S3 using python
+Demo for uploading csv file using nodejs and jpg file using python also.